treasure-data/treasure-boxes/machine-learning-box/multi-touch-attribution/README.md

 |-0.0007449646363966167|-0.006828240118920803|-0.000607220979873091|-0.00694135669618845|-0.0003867909254040569|1|
 |0.18350449204444885|0.34311071038246155|0.08801353722810745|0.33066612482070923|0.08063764125108719|0|

-This is the table we've all been waiting for.
-The number of rows would equal the number of lookback days that we chose in [`config/params.yml`](./config/params.yml).
+This is the main table we've all been waiting for.
+The number of rows is equal to the number of lookback days that we chose in [`config/params.yml`](./config/params.yml).

-In a column called `days_before_conversion`, `0` indicates the effect of each channel on the conversion event when users are exposed to that channel less than 24 hours before that conversion event.
-Going up the days index, you will see how Shapley values / attribution percentages change the farther the touchpoint is from the final conversion event.
+In a column called `days_before_conversion`, `0` indicates, for example, the effect of each channel on the conversion events when users are exposed to a channel in less than 24 hours before their conversion.
+Going up the day's index, you will see how Shapley values and attribution percentages change at farther touchpoints from the final conversion event.

-By visualizing the values as follows, this table gives insights into how different channels perform throughout the customer journey to conversion and which ones are more effective as a first-touch vs. last-touch in that journey.
+By visualizing the values as follows, this table gives insights into how different channels perform throughout the customer journey to conversion and which ones are more effective as a first-touch vs. last-touch on that journey.

 ![shapley](./docs/images/shapley_by_day.png)